-Achieve optimal heart health by learning how to reduce your exposure to the environmental toxins that threaten a healthy heart
+Discover how to achieve optimal heart health by reducing your exposure to the environmental toxins that threaten a healthy heart.

 To survive and thrive in our increasingly toxic world, you need to become aware of—and reduce—the number of chemicals you’re ingesting, absorbing, or otherwise exposing your body to, because they can be such a threat to your heart health.
 Now obviously, it’s impossible to completely avoid everything that could harm you.
 So I recommend adopting a strategy of mindful avoidance.
 That is, avoiding exposure to toxins when you can, and minimizing your level of contact when you can’t.

 Here are some simple ways to do this (and maintain a healthy heart in the process):

 - Quit smoking.
 Researchers have identified approximately 4,000 chemicals in cigarette smoke that can cause free radical damage to the body.
 Here's how to quit smoking.

 - Read labels and shop organic when possible.
 Nontoxic, environmentally friendly versions of nearly every product you use or food you eat are available.
 When shopping for food, understand what the label terms mean.
 For instance, “made with organic ingredients” means that at least 70 percent of the product is organic.
 The remaining 30 percent can be made of non-organically produced agricultural ingredients, not including water and salt.
 Items labeled “organic” have at least 95 percent of their ingredients being organic, not including added water and salt.
 The remaining 5 percent can be non-organically produced agricultural ingredients that are not commercially available in organic form—but those ingredients must be on a USDA-approved list.
 Finally, “100 percent organic” means the product is organic, inside-out, not including added water and salt.